Wishbone Gold (LON:WSBN) Stock Price Down 19.1% – Here’s What Happened

 Wishbone Gold Stock Down 19.1%

-The company’s fifty day moving average price is GBX 1.29 and its two-hundred day moving average price is GBX 0.67.
-The company has a market cap of £30.07 million, a price-to-earnings ratio of -22.72 and a beta of 1.30.
+The stock has a market capitalization of £30.07 million, a PE ratio of -22.72 and a beta of 1.30.
+The firm’s fifty day moving average price is GBX 1.28 and its two-hundred day moving average price is GBX 0.68.

 About Wishbone Gold